jonathan-laurent/KaTie/README.md

 <details><summary><b>Kappa model</b></summary><p>

 Kappa model used in the example.
+The model's details are not as important as the trace being produced.

 ```
 %agent: K(d, x{u,p})